 4. Hit the slopes at Glencoe Mountain Resort

-The ski area isn’t huge with eight lifts and 20 runs, but there’s a mix of different levels and among them is the longest and steepest ski run in Scotland.
+The ski area isn’t huge with eight lifts and 20 runs, but there’s a mix slopes for different levels and among them is the longest and steepest ski run in Scotland.
 You can hire clothes and equipment from the resort and there are instructors if you need some tips.

 5. Go ice climbing in Kinlochleven

-If the Scottish weather is too wet and wild to get outdoors, how about getting your adrenaline rush by ice climbing inside a giant fridge instead?
+If the Scottish weather is too wet and wild to get outdoors, how about getting your adrenaline rush inside a giant fridge instead?
 Ice Factor in Kinlochleven has the biggest indoor ice climbing wall in the country, a 15-metre-high indoor iceberg.

-There are one-hour taster sessions where you can get to grips with the kit and techniques (ice axes and boots are provided but bring gloves and warm clothes).
+There are one-hour taster sessions available where you can get to grips with the kit and techniques (ice axes and boots are provided, but bring your own gloves and warm clothes).
 There’s also indoor rock climbing if you don’t fancy the cold.

 6. Cosy up in a traditional pub

 You can’t beat cosying up in a traditional Scottish pub on a cold day – think roaring fires, real ales and copious pub snacks.
-The Highlands has plenty to choose from, but there are a couple of gems around Glencoe and Fort William which are well worth visiting.
+The Highlands have plenty to choose from, but there are a couple of gems around Glencoe and Fort William which are well worth visiting.

-Second is the Clachaig Inn, right in the heart of Glencoe (look out for the massacre-inspired ‘No Hawkers or Campbells’ sign).
-The inn dates back 300 years and its Boots Bar is a favourite with hikers for its 365 whiskies (and pretty impressive gin selection) and live music evenings.
+Second is the Clachaig Inn, in the heart of Glencoe (look out for the massacre-inspired ‘No Hawkers or Campbells’ sign).
+The inn dates back 300 years and its Boots Bar is a favourite with hikers for its 365 whiskies (and impressive gin selection) and live music evenings.

 Get there: The Ben Nevis Inn is around 2 miles south-east of Fort William, along Achintee Road.
 And the Clachaig Inn is 2 miles south of Glencoe Village, just off the A82.